pulumi/pulumi-hugo/themes/default/content/blog/sam-cogan-testing-best-practices/index.md

 #### Sam’s Approach to Unit Testing with Pulumi

 Pulumi's ability to enable rigorous unit testing of infrastructure has proved invaluable.
-By using familiar tools like XUnit and Visual Studio IDE, developers can seamlessly test and validate their infrastructure code, including component resources.
+By using familiar tools like XUnit, NUnit, and Visual Studio IDE, developers can seamlessly test and validate their infrastructure code, including component resources.
 This ensures that the real-world deployment of these components works.
 One example includes validating specific parameters like the number of rules in an IP allow list or checking Azure Network Security Group rules.
 This testing increases the integrity and compliance of their infrastructure.

 ### Policy Testing